bigdragonsoft/bvm/README.md

 ```
 ### Question 4: How to start a VM?
 ```
-Answer: Use command 'bvm --start vmname' to start, use 'bvm --restart vmname' to restart.
+Answer: Use command 'bvm --start vmname' to start, use 'bvm --restart vmname' or 'bvm --reboot vmname' to restart.
 For VMs using GRUB boot mode, use 'bvm --login vmname' to log in, while VMs using UEFI boot mode require VNC login.
 ```

 ### Question 5: What is VM auto-start and how to use it?